December 7, 2024

 Algebra and Comparison with R1 and R2

 During R3 rotation, as represented by unitary multiplication, the axis of rotation is that of the Operator.
 For example: in the multiplication of 1^*i^, the point at i^ rotates by 90^o around the x-axis to the point j^ on the z-axis.
 When a point rotates on its own axis, it stays exactly where it is.
-This gives the result that 1^*1^ = 1^ and 1^*1v = 1v.
+This leads to the result that 1^*1^ = 1^ and 1^*1v = 1v.
 Interestingly 1v*1v = 1v and 1v*1^ = 1^ in R3 rotation.
 This is because the rotation is on its own axis, the x-axis.
 This differs from R1 and R2 where multiplying by 1v reverses the Opposite Sign because the axis of rotation is different.
 R3 allows a type of rotation not available to R1 and R2.
 Check out all these rotations on the Wave Numbers Rotation ball and with the Wave Number Calculator.

 Where points rotate on their own axes, consider it as the orientation of the point changing even though the point stays at the same location.
 Of course a point does not take up any space and so does not have an orientation.